steveblue/res/README.md

 Res.js is a swiss army knife for responsive sites.

 Minified, Res.js comes in at 4kb making it the perfect compliment to your next project.
-Res.js is not dependant on jQuery or Zepto and is written in Vanilla Javascript.
+Res.js is not dependant on jQuery or Zepto and is written in vanilla Javascript.

 Res.js is simple to include in your project.
 Include res.js or the minified version as a dependency.
-Res.js must be instantiated with an array of up to 5 breakpoints.
-I recommend the following: 320,480,768,1024,1440.
-These maximum values cover the most popular device resolutions.
-A 6th breakpoint includes every resolution above the 5th value.
-Whichever breakpoints you choose, they will be named in the following order: portrait, landscape, tablet, small, medium, large.
+Res.js takes one argument, a JSON array of breakpoints.
+This makes it easy to include in an JSON formatted model.

+Each state has a required name ("state") and breakpoint ("breakpoint").
+If you wish to position elements via a Javascript based grid, you can also provide optional number of columns ("cols"), outer margin ("margin") and gutter ("gutter").
+An example of setting multiple breakpoints and supplying the units needed to create a grid for each breakpoint is below.

 ```

-var r = new res([320,480,768,1024,1440]);
+var r = new res([{
+                     "state": "portrait",
+                     "breakpoint": 420,
+                     "cols": 4,
+                     "margin": 10,
+                     "gutter": 10
+                 },
+                 {
+                     "state": "landscape",
+                     "breakpoint": 640,
+                     "cols": 4,
+                     "margin": 10,
+                     "gutter": 10
+                 },
+                 {
+                     "state": "tablet",
+                     "breakpoint": 768,
+                     "cols": 12,
+                     "margin": 40,
+                     "gutter": 10
+                 },
+                 {
+                     "state": "small",
+                     "breakpoint": 1024,
+                     "cols": 12,
+                     "margin": 40,
+                     "gutter": 10
+                 },
+                 {
+                     "state": "medium",
+                     "breakpoint": 1440,
+                     "cols": 16,
+                     "margin": 80,
+                     "gutter": 20
+                 },
+                 {
+                     "state": "large",
+                     "breakpoint": 1920,
+                     "cols": 16,
+                     "margin": 80,
+                     "gutter": 20
+                 },
+                 {
+                     "state": "retina",
+                     "breakpoint": 3840,
+                     "cols": 16,
+                     "margin": 160,
+                     "gutter": 40
+                 }]);

 ```